directvt/vtm/readme.md

 | **Windows Console Server**                                        | **In-process Windows Console Server** own implementation on Windows and **independence** from `conhost.exe`.

 ## Get Started

-Vtm can wrap any console application and be nested indefinitely, forming a text-based desktop environment.

 ### Desktop Mode